banjo360/.github/profile/README.md

 # Banjo-Kazooie XBLA research project

 This organisation is to fiddle with the XBOX 360 version of Banjo-Kazooie and maybe end up with a decompilation.
-In doing so, we create tools that might help other XBOX 360 enthusiasts to make modification to other games.
+In doing so, we create tools that might help other XBOX 360 enthusiasts to make modifications to other games.

-## Repository
+## Repositories

 ### dump-diff